mitcho/turktools/README.md

 New bug reports and feature requests can be added [on the turktools issue tracker](https://github.com/mitcho/turktools/issues?state=open).
 Please check whether your issue is already reported by someone else before opening a new issue.
 You must be logged into GitHub to create an issue.

-#### Documentation:

-[The turktools wiki](https://github.com/mitcho/turktools/wiki) on GitHub is open for ancillary documentation.
-If you are logged into GitHub, you can edit and create pages in the wiki.
-Feel free to contribute any materials there that you think may be helpful to a broader audience.

-Changes to this main README file must be contributed as code changes, as described in the next section.

 #### Contributing code:

 turktools is developed [on GitHub](https://github.com/mitcho/turktools).
 The best way to hack on turktools is to open a GitHub account, [*fork* this repository](https://help.github.com/articles/fork-a-repo), and modify your own "fork" of the turktools.
 To submit changes, you can then initiate a [*pull request*](https://help.github.com/articles/using-pull-requests).
 Within reason, pull requests should include new [test cases](#testing), in order to avoid later regressions.

 Contributors should be familiar with the [technical design goals](#design-goals) above.

+#### Documentation:

+[The turktools website](http://turktools.net) is where we post additional documentation.
+The code for this site is [on the `gh-pages` branch of our GitHub repository](https://github.com/mitcho/turktools/tree/gh-pages) and therefore can be edited via pull request, described above.
+Feel free to contribute any materials there that you think may be helpful to a broader audience.

+Changes to this README file can also be made as code changes.

 ### Testing [![Test Status](https://travis-ci.org/mitcho/turktools.png?branch=master)](https://travis-ci.org/mitcho/turktools)